syncfusion-content/blazor-docs/blazor/document-editor/how-to/resize-document-editor.md

 ---
 layout: post
 title: Resize in Blazor DocumentEditor Component | Syncfusion
-description: Learn how to change height and width of Syncfusion Blazor DocumentEditor component and much more.
+description: Learn how to change the height and width of Syncfusion Blazor DocumentEditor component and much more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug